Exercise is now known to also improve our mental wellbeing – yet more motivation for us to get moving.

 Play – Defined as unstructured activity that is done for pure fun and enjoyment.
 These can range from a session on your Wii to hardcore pillow fights with your friends.

 Sports – Structured activities that can be competitive in nature.
 Think football, badminton or golf (yes, golf).
 It can be team or individual-oriented.
+Just make sure when you opted to play golf you always bring with you your best golf valuables for much better play.

 Exercise – purposeful activity that mainly aimed at improving our health.
 This can range from steady-statecardio (jogging, swimming), flexibility training (yoga), endurance training (HIIT),to strength training (lifting weights).